ahaleemnka/excel-utility/README.md

 - **Purpose:** The `ExcelUtility` class converts a list of POJOs into an Excel workbook.
 It processes annotations like `@ExcelMapper` and `@ExcelColumn` to structure the sheet and columns.
 - **Key Methods:**
-  - `mapToExcel`: Maps the POJO list to an Excel workbook.
+  - `mapToExcel`: Maps the POJO list to an Excel workbook, now taking the sheet name as a parameter.
   - `populateHeaderValues`: Populates the header row with column names.
   - `populateRowValues`: Populates the data rows using the field values extracted from POJOs.